Preparing Images for the Web: Color Profiles, sRGB and Adobe RGB

 In Photoshop you can choose to include or exclude the ICC color profile metadata when you choose Save As to save an image for the web.
 Note this only affects whether the file is ‘tagged’ with the color profile – the colors embedded in the image remain the same.

 There are pros and cons to leaving the color profile off.
-On balance we recommend leaving the ICC color profile off:
+Leaving the ICC color profile off can result is potentially a better option for images on the web:

 If you want to find out more about color profiles and the rationale for using sRGB for your web images, here are some links: